White Noise for Focus

 Start Focusing Now

-Ambient noise works in two ways:
+Ambient noise helps in a few related ways:

-Sound Masking
+Sound masking

-Attention Anchor
+Attention anchor

 Steady background sound gives your brain something consistent to tune out, reducing the pull of random stimuli.